 How is the value of my LAGERS benefit determined?

 LAGERS benefits are not based on an account balance, rather, they are based on your earned wages and the time you have worked for a LAGERS member employer.
 The amount the ex-spouse is eligible to receive is determined by family court and could be a dollar amount, percentage, or some other figure.
 LAGERS can provide a benefit estimate* and / or an annual benefit statement* upon request to assist in calculating the value of your monthly benefit, but LAGERS does not provide present value calculations.

 *A benefit estimate or benefit statement are only available for LAGERS members or via appropriate Court order.

 What happens if I elect a spousal retirement payout option, and then I get a divorce?

-When a LAGERS member elects a payout option for retirement, the payout option that is selected is irrevocable and cannot be changed.
+When you elect a payout option for retirement, the payout option that is selected is irrevocable and cannot be changed.
 The spouse who is elected under Options A or B will always remain the beneficiary even if a divorce occurs.
-If the member retires, elects Option A or B, divorces, and re-marries, the previous spouse will still be the beneficiary under Option A or B.
+If you retire, elect Option A or B, divorce, and re-marry, your previous spouse will still be the beneficiary under Option A or B.

 What happens if I elect Option C and get divorced?

-Unlike Option A or B, Option C allows the member (retiree) to change the beneficiary throughout retirement.
+Unlike Option A or B, Option C allows you (the retiree) to change the beneficiary throughout retirement.